 ELA (English Language Arts):

-- Select and use evidence in an informative paragraph.
+– Collect evidence to answer a question in an informative paragraph.

 Dates to Remember: